 - More information on the Lake Mineral Wells State Trailway.

 - Detailed fishing and lake information for Lake Mineral Wells

 A concession operation at the park rents flat bottom boats with trolling motors, canoes, kayaks, and rowboats.
 Call (940) 325-7152 for more information.

 This park participates in the Angler Education “Tackle Loaner Program”; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.

 The new Lone Star Amphitheater provides a great venue for a variety of natural and cultural interpretive programs, which include cowboy history through music and poetry, astronomy programs, storytelling, ranger talks and other programs.
-The park also offers programs like Kid’s Wilderness Survival, guided tail walks, wildflower walks and other nature programs.
+The park also offers programs like Kid’s Wilderness Survival, guided trail walks, wildflower walks and other nature programs.
 We provide talks and activities to school, scout, church and youth groups.
 Arrangements can be made by contacting David Owens, park interpreter.

 - Check the calendar for upcoming events and programs.

 - Interpretive Guide to Lake Mineral Wells State Park